Panos997/Projects/Key Information Retrieval and Borderless Table Location in Scanned Legal Documents/README.md

 >  **Award:** This thesis was awarded as the **Best Master's Thesis** of the academic year.

-The project is unified under a single research goal but is divided into two main core components:
+The project is unified under a single research goal but is divided into two main core sections:

 ---